-Designing for Global Accessibility, Part III
+Designing for Global Accessibility: Part 3

 Be inclusive by default